Gigi Hadid Carries Zayn Malik’s Dog To A Meeting In NYC, Announces Tommy Hilfiger India Trip

 The American supermodel announced that she would be traveling to India at the end of April to promote her TommyXGigi collaborative collection, International Business Times reported.

-Can’t believe that’s me!!!!!!! ????Thank you for this honor #Mattel @tommyhilfiger ❤can’t wait to have #BARBIE join us at the #TOMMYxGIGI show tomorrow! @barbiestyle @tommyxgigi ????????????????????
+Can’t believe that’s me!!!!!!!????Thank you for this honor #Mattel @tommyhilfiger ❤can’t wait to have #BARBIE join us at the #TOMMYxGIGI show tomorrow! @barbiestyle @tommyxgigi????????????????????

 A post shared by Gigi Hadid (@gigihadid) on